chrisjd20/asoiaf-simulator/README.md

 ### What Is ASOIAF-Simulator?

 ASOIAF-Simulator is a no-cost, web-based, fan-created simulator that leverages Phaser JS to emulate the [A Song of Ice and Fire](https://cmon.com/product/a-song-of-ice-fire-tmg) tabletop miniature game (made by [CMON](https://asoiaf.cmon.com/)), in a vivid 2D environment.
+Let's be honest, we play tabletop games cause playing with friends in real life is the best and no simulator can capture that fully.
+But I live remote and getting a game in in real life is an hour drive for me (which isnt always easy to do).
+So this is designed for those who can't game as often in real life (and to be easy to access).
+In short, this is designed to be easy to use and to suppliment the ASOIAF miniatures game and support the hobby!

 To play, visit: